“Glue plastic? What You Need To Know About Gluing Plastics.”

 - Let the Poly Prep dry.

-- Take a blow dryer or a heat gun and WARM both edges/surfaces for thirty seconds.
+- Take a blow dryer or a heat gun and WARM both edges/surfaces.

 - Apply a structural adhesive (Usually SI Blue) to the crack.